-- and robust failsafe system for Hospital Eye services and Diabetic Screening Services. - Understand the importance of accurate disease registers in the context of screening. - Understand the quality assurance (QA) processes that are necessary to be implemented in national screening programmes e.g. diabetic retinopathy screening. - Understand the distinction between systematic and opportunistic screening.
-Understand how outcomes of screening are dealt with. - Have detailed knowledge of grading classification and referral criteria for the major national screening programmes including diabetic retinopathy and glaucoma screening. - Attend and observe diabetic retinopathy screening, ROP screening and community vision screening in children.
+- and robust failsafe system for Hospital Eye Services and Diabetic Screening Services. - Understand the importance of accurate disease registers in the context of screening. - Understand the quality assurance (QA) processes that are necessary to be implemented in national screening programmes e.g. diabetic retinopathy screening. - Understand the distinction between systematic and opportunistic screening.
+Understand how outcomes of screening are dealt with. - Have detailed knowledge of grading classification and referral criteria for the major national screening programmes, including diabetic retinopathy and glaucoma screening. - Attend and observe diabetic retinopathy screening, retinopathy of prematurity (ROP) screening and community vision screening in children.